Knife Maker's Mark for Jay Fisher Knives

 Once in a while a client may look at others' projects and swear that they were placed after his order, and yet they seem to move up the list faster.
 This may be because some clients order knives that are already in production, in the list below or directly from me.
 Also, now and then a client will cancel, and his knife will come up available in an uncompleted state, and these may also be ordered by clients.
 The knife and order will then appear on the list, at a higher number of completion.
 A client may asked to be added to the list taken off, then added again with a different project.
 The list is fluid and constantly updated, though you may think your knife is stuck at step one.
 The point is that watching someone else's order is not a key indicator of where yours is in the queue.

-With the addition of Russom-Fisher knives on the list, trying to stay up to date is challenging, but I do my best to keep it all moving along.
+I do my best to keep this all moving along.
 All clients have appreciated this continuous update, and if you have a specific question about your project and status, please email me.

 Back to Page Topics